top of page

 Petri Dish

 Seminal fluid proteins are far more than a simple sperm buffer.
 They cause key changes to female behaviour and physiology across a huge variety of animal taxa, including humans.
-In the fruitfly there are >150 semen proteins making up the transferome.
+In the fruitfly there are >300 semen proteins .
 They cause females to lay more eggs, to eat more (and of different types of foods), to be less sexually receptive to males, to switch on immune genes, to retain more sperm in storage, to show altered patterns of water balance and to sleep less.
 We investigate the functions, control and regulation of this complex and fundamentally important reproductive system.

 Embryonic Stem Cells

-We have investigated the effects of gut microbes on mate choice in fruitflies and explore these effects in terms of the evolutionary associations between hosts and their symbionts.
+We investigate the effects of gut microbiota on host reproductive behaviour and fitness in fruitflies and explore these effects in terms of the evolutionary associations between hosts and their symbionts.

 SNAP 14C cropped.jpg